rgtjf/Good-Sentences/README.md

 - **This is unfortunate for low-resource languages and domains, because data encoding cross-lingual equivalence is often expensive to obtain.**

-- The generator aims to make the transformed embeddings not only indistinguishable by the discriminator, but also recoverable as measured by the reconstruction loss $$ \mathcal{L}_{r} $$.
+- The generator aims to make the transformed embeddings not only indistinguishable by the discriminator, but also recoverable as measured by the reconstruction loss $ \mathcal{L}_{R} $.

 ## Related Work